-In addition, an emerging finding from systematic reviews and data from UK is indicating that particular comorbidities such as hypertension, cardiovascular disease and diabetes are more prevalent in people with severe COVID-19 [4, 5].
+In addition, an emerging finding from systematic reviews and data from the UK is indicating that particular comorbidities such as hypertension, cardiovascular disease and diabetes are more prevalent in people with severe COVID-19 [4, 5].
 These comorbidities are also more prevalent in BAME populations and may explain the increased risk of morbidity and mortality in this group [1].
 Public Health England has issued guidance which is updated regularly, to ensure implementation of measures to reduce the risk of community based and nosocomial contagion.
 These measures involve both behavioural instruction and the level of personal protective equipment (PPE) to be worn in different clinical environments.
 We first of all wish to ensure that the entire NHS workforce adheres to latest PHE recommendations to reduce the risk of acquiring COVID-19.
 PHE's original guidance also identified 3 factors used to guide managers in supporting conversations with staff about increased vulnerability; age >70year, selected underlying health conditions and pregnancy.
-Health conditions further divided into those 'extremely vulnerable 'to COVID-19 for whom 'shielding' is currently required and those at 'increased risk of severe illness from COVID-19', requiring stringent social distancing (based on conditions previously identified as requiring an annual 'flu jab).
-Ethnicity was not identified originally as a risk factor and is now to be included on basis of recent clinical evidence particularly ICU admissions data and healthcare staff fatalities.
-As far as we know evidence for ethnicity as an independent risk factor remains uncertain.
+Health conditions further divided into those 'extremely vulnerable' to COVID-19 for whom 'shielding' is currently required and those at 'increased risk of severe illness from COVID-19', requiring stringent social distancing (based on conditions previously identified as requiring an annual flu jab).
+Ethnicity was not identified originally as a risk factor and is now to be included on basis of recent clinical evidence, particularly ICU admissions data and healthcare staff fatalities.
+As far as we know, evidence for ethnicity as an independent risk factor remains uncertain.

 NHS employers guidance was issued recently for "extremely vulnerable" and "at risk" categories[6].
 The guidance reiterated that preserving and protecting the health, safety and wellbeing of staff is critical for the NHS and to ensure they are mentally and physically healthy and protect their colleagues, patients and their families.
 The guidance has already made recommendations for staff who are at high risk of severe illness from COVID-19.
-Due to the early warning signs of a disparity in outcomes, there is a responsibility that the NHS has committed to address, which is to ensure the development of and consistent application of a risk reduction framework in order to guide employers as to how best protect a workforce and hence meet the needs of an equality impact assessment.[7]
+Due to the early warning signs of a disparity in outcomes, the NHS has committed to ensure the development of a systematic application of a risk-reduction framework in order to guide employers as to how best protect our work-force.[7]

-In this paper we provide a COVID-19 Risk Reduction Framework for health care staff.
-The framework may help employers to complement risk assessment of their staff. particularly of high risk and vulnerable groups and ensure staff safety.
+In this paper we provide a COVID-19 Risk Reduction Framework for healthcare staff.
+The framework may help employers to supplement risk assessment of their staff, particularly of high risk and vulnerable groups to ensure staff safety.
 This Risk Reduction Framework needs to be used in conjunction with the NHS employers Guidance and can be used as an aid to decision making and may be incorporated into existing risk templates which are already in use in many health care settings.